Interfacing with international omics data repositories

 Collaborating with EMBL-EBI:

-We are collaborating with EMBL-EBI and the European Nucleotide Archive (ENA) to investigate the value of bringing ENA team members to Australia for a variety of events in early 2025, including training workshops for data submission to ENA, an opportunity to provide feedback on existing documentation, and hands-on sessions to trial community-driven documentation design to improve the usability, and accessibility of EMBL-EBI resources.
+We are collaborating with EMBL-EBI and the European Nucleotide Archive (ENA) to bring ENA team members to Australia for a variety of events in early 2025, including training workshops for data submission to ENA, an opportunity to provide feedback on existing documentation, and hands-on sessions to trial community-driven documentation design to improve the usability, and accessibility of EMBL-EBI resources.

 Simplifying data submission: